neerajasridhar1992/helloworldflask/README.md

        gcloud services enable networkconnectivity.googleapis.com
        gcloud services enable iam.googleapis.com
        ```
+     * Update line 17 in k8s/deployment.yaml with your project name.
      * Update the variables.tf file with your project name and region name.
-     * Update line 17 in k8s/deployment.yaml with your project name.
      * Update the google_sql_user in the main.tf file, provide your custom username and password for the user.
-     * base64 the username and password provided in step ii, and mention the corresponding base64 encoded username and password in the Secret.yaml file.
+     * base64 the username and password provided in step ii, and mention the corresponding base64 encoded username and password in the k8s/Secret.yaml file.
-       `base64 -i <username>`
-       `base64 -i <password>`
+       `echo <username>| base64`
+        `echo <password>| base64`
+     *  Initiate the infrastructure with a `terraform init`, check the plan with `terraform plan`.
      *  The infrastructure can now be defined using Terraform and deployed with `terraform apply`.
 It takes about 10 mins on average to complete creation of a gke cluster and a cloudsql instance.
      *  Once the apply finishes, it will output the cloudsql instance name, please update the <cloudsql_instance_connection_name> in k8s/deployment.yaml at line 27 and 68.